 Outstanding organizations share success with their employees.
-Management highlights constructive processes, strategies and employee ideas, then publicizes how they benefit the organization.
 When your employees are doing something right, let people know about it.
 Encourage outstanding, sustained performance by showing them how much their efforts are appreciated.

 Set high standards for communication, productivity and professionalism throughout your organization.
 If at times these standards are not met, work closely with your employees to find ways to get back on track.
 Don't lower your standards.
 Instead, partner with your employees and take on challenges as a team.
 Enlist your their input to identify blocking issues, focus attention on possible solutions and strive to meet and exceed expectations.

 Communicate professionally, clearly and often.
 Employees expect management's honest assessment of their performance.
 When things are running smoothly, highlight what is working and communicate success throughout the organization.
 When problems challenge progress, consider the potential impact you can have by constructively discussing your concerns.
 Use communication as a tool to inspire and motivate, as well as to direct and resolve problems.

 Great leaders understand that organizational success is directly tied to the success of their people, and they work to build bridges of trust.
 Establish trust by creating a safe, positive working environment with open and honest two-way communication.
 Give your people the benefit of the doubt, then help them up if they sometimes stumble.

 Set your employees up for success, not failure.
 Provide them with the tools and training to meet and exceed high standards.
 Encourage them to identify their strengths and motivations.
 Show them how your organization has benefited from their efforts, and how this in turn benefits them.
 Determine what drives your people, then incorporate that into their daily tasks.